TERMS OF AGREEMENT

 3. Members terminating their contract with the school district will be reimbursed at the rate of 33% (computed on the basis of 200 days per year) of their final 12-months per diem salary according to the following:

-b.
-Any Member with fewer than 240 days of sick leave is eligible to be paid for unused sick leave to a maximum of 240 sick days at the rate of 33% provided they were employed prior to June 30, 1992.
+Any Member with fewer than 240 days of sick leave is eligible to be paid for unused sick leave to a maximum of 240 sick days at the rate of 33% provided they were employed in the district prior to June 30, 1992.

-c.
-Any Member who becomes employed subsequent to June 30, 1992 is eligible to be paid for unused sick leave at the rate of 33% to a maximum of 120 days, eligibility beginning with the 4th year of continuous service.
+Any Member who becomes employed in the district subsequent to June 30, 1992 is eligible to be paid for unused sick leave at the rate of 33% to a maximum of 120 days, eligibility beginning with the 4th year of continuous service with the district.

 E. Personal Leave of Absence

-Association Members shall be granted days for personal use as needed, and approved by the Assistant Superintendent.
+Association Members shall be granted five (5) days for personal use as needed, and approved by the Assistant Superintendent.
 Days beyond five (5) will require authorization by the Superintendent.

 a.
 Association Members may be granted unpaid extended leaves by agreement with and approval of the Board.